An eating disorder is a mental health condition where you use the control of food to cope with feelings and other situations.

 - wearing loose or baggy clothes to hide their weight loss

-If you think you may have an eating disorder, even if you're not sure, see a GP as soon as you can.
+If you think you may have an eating disorder, see a GP as soon as you can.

-They'll ask you questions about your eating habits and how you're feeling, and will check your overall health and weight.
+A GP will ask about your eating habits and how you're feeling, plus check your overall health and weight.

 It can be very hard to admit you have a problem and ask for help.
 It may make things easier if you bring a friend or loved one with you to your appointment.